kinow/kinoshita.eti.br/_posts/2019-05-17-a-look-at-the-first-implementation-of-graphql-in-cylc.md

 - cylc
 - graphql
 title: A look at the first implementation of GraphQL in Cylc
+note: This is based on a WIP pull request, and what is being described here may be outdated by the time the pull request has been reviewed and merged.
+But it should still give you an idea of what we are working on.
 ---

 <img class="ui image" src="/assets/posts/{{ page.date | date: "%Y-%m-%d" }}-{{ page.title | slugify }}/fancy-hands2.png" style="float: right; width: 40%;" />